 You may be subject to an annual allowance tax charge if the value of your pension savings for a year increases by more than the annual allowance for that year.
 However, a three year carry forward rule allows you to carry forward unused A A from the previous three years.
 This means that, even if the value of your pension savings increases by more than the A A in a year, you may not have to pay an A A tax charge.

 For example, the value of your pension savings in 2021/22 increased by £50,000 (ie by £10,000 more than the A A) but in the three previous years had increased by £25,000, £28,000 and £30,000.
-The amount by which the increase in your pension savings fell short of the A A for those three years would more than offset the £10,000 excess pension saving in the current year.
+The amount by which the increase in your pension savings fell short of the A A for those three years would more than offset the £10,000 excess pension saving in the 2021/22 year.
 You would not have to pay an A A tax charge.

 To carry forward unused A A from an earlier year, you must have been a member of a tax registered pension scheme in that year.

-Changes to the annual allowance

-Two important changes to the A A were introduced from 6 April 2016:

-An annual Allowance taper for high earners

-‘Pension input period’ aligned with the tax year from 6 April 2016.

-1. tapered annual allowance for higher earners
+The tapered annual allowance for higher earners

 From the tax year 2016/17 onwards, the A A is tapered for high earning individuals.
 The A A will be reduced if your ‘Threshold Income’ and ‘Adjusted Income’ exceed the limits in a year.
 For every £2 that your Adjusted Income exceeds the limit, your A A is tapered down by £1.
 Your A A cannot be reduced below the minimum that applies.
-The limits changed from the 2020/21 year.
+The Government has changed these limits since they were first introduced.
 Table 2 shows the limits that apply.

 Table 2 – tapered annual allowance limits